mulberrysymbols/mulberry-symbols/docs/README.md

 - [Global Symbols](https://globalsymbols.com) provides a dictionary of international communications symbols, including ARASAAC and Tawasol.
 - [Commtap Symboliser for PowerPoint](https://symboliser.commtap.org/) is a commercial tool making it easy to add symbols to text.
 - [AlwaysInMind](https://alwaysinmind.info) is a web app for simplified and managed access to media and communications.
+- [Symbol-It](https://symbolspeak.co/) is a mobile app that allows you to easily immerse a symbol speaker in their symbol system by facilitating real-time speech to AAC symbol conversion.

 ## Thanks and Acknowledgements